Properties and custom properties

 Figure 4.
 Delete a single condition

-2. The safely delete (custom property) dialogue appears, indicating all references are removed.
+When the Safely delete (custom property) dialogue appears, all references have been removed:

-Select Delete to permanently remove the custom property from the CloudBees platform.
+2. Select Delete to permanently remove the custom property from CloudBees platform.

 Flag is shared among environments